 I wasn't aware of Starship releasing anything new after their 1987 smash hit, "Nothing's Gonna Stop Us Now" (number 3 for 6 weeks in June-July 1987).
 Listening to "It's Not Enough" for the first time as I write this post, it sounds quite similar to the Def Leppard/Bryan Adams soft rock sound of the late 80s/early 90s.
 I was sure that Mutt Lang must have produced it, but no, it was produced by Mike Shipley and Larry Klein.
 One thing immediately evident is that Grace Slick is no longer in the group.
 Indeed, this track was lifted from Starship's first post-Slick album, Love Among the Cannibals.
 "It's Not Enough" fared better in the US, where it peaked at number 12 in October 1989 (I must have tuned out of American Top 40 to have not heard it), and number 19 in Canada.
 "It's Not Enough" was the last charting single for the group in Australia.

-Next week (18 September): A bumper edition with 9 new top 150-peaking debuts, and one bubbling WAY down under entry!
+Next week (18 September): A bumper edition with 9 new top 150-peaking debuts, and two bubbling WAY down under entries!
 Among the new entries next week we will see someone who became better-known for providing the voice of a cartoon character than singing, the initial chart run for a single that would go on to much bigger things in 1990, a remix of a late 70s disco track, and the first Australian chart 'hit' for an artist from Iceland!
 Remember, you can also follow my posts on facebook and instagram.

 < Previous week: 4 September 1989 Next week: 18 September 1989 >